rjoleary/cs444-joos-compiler/docs/report2.md

 Our compiler gradually shifted from using the parse tree to an AST.
 This was accomplished by keeping the parse tree structure and replacing the nodes in the tree by AST nodes one at a time.
 The conversion from parse tree to AST is driven by `Ast/Core.hs`, which traverses the parse tree and calls the correct transformer for each node if the transformer is defined.

 The default transformer returns the original parse tree.

-Because we used Haskell for our compiler, replacing the parse tree nodes was not as simple as returning the AST node.
+Due to limitations of Haskell, replacing the parse tree nodes was not as simple as returning the AST node.
 It was necessary to create two levels of new types:

-  * The AST Node Types (`src/lib/JoosCompiler/Ast/NodeTypes.hs`)
+  * The AST Node Types (`src/lib/JoosCompiler/Ast/NodeTypes.hs`) contains individual types for each node such as `Statement`, `Expression`, etc...
   * The AST Wrapper Type (`src/lib/JoosCompiler/Ast/Transformers/Types.hs`)
+    contains one union type for all nodes.

-The reason that was necessary is that the AST Node Types were disjoint by design, and in order to combine them into a tree in a way that Haskell accepts, we needed to create a "tagged union", which the AST Wrapper is.
+The Ast Wrapper is necessary because AST Node Types were disjoint by design, and in order to combine them into a tree in a way that Haskell accepts, we needed to create a "tagged union", which is the `ASTWrapper`.
 One benefit of this approach is that it allowed us to also wrap parse tree nodes with the AST Wrapper.

-By the time we were working on A4, the AST contained all the input information.
-So the compiler discarded the parse tree nodes starting then since the data they contained was redundant at that point.

-One issue that we struggled with several times is the immutability and lack of reference types in Haskell.
+One issue that we struggled with several times is immutable data.
+In Haskell, all data is immutable, so it cannot be modified after created.
+This made it difficult to tag information onto AST nodes.
+For example, it is desirable to tag type information onto expressions or reachability information onto statements.
+Haskell.
 Every time a transformation was added to the AST, we had to decide where the data would be updated since it was stored in multiple locations.

 For example, type declarations were added to the compilation unit